 Cryptos that update their blockchains to comply with this new ISO standard will likely appreciate in price if they are chosen for payments by banks.

-The new ISO 2000222 standard will be used for global payments, message exchanges, trading, and other activities.
+The new ISO 200222 standard will be used for global payment systems, message exchanges (messaging formats), trading, and other activities.
 It defines changes such as encoding data in XLM format and new digital token identifiers.
 It was developed by the “Registration Management Group,” which comprises 37 of the world’s largest financial players, including Ripple (XRP).
 Ripple’s vice president claims that Ripple already complies with ISO 20022 and together with RippleNet will be the first crypto company that is ready for the new global financial standard.

 SWIFT to ISO 20022